 The Awards presented on the night included 8 bronze, 7 silver, 215 gold and 65 for the papal cross.

 The Pope John Paul II Award was created to commemorate Saint John Paul II.
-The Award celebrates those who take an active part in the life of their parish, in the life of their community and in society.
+It celebrates those who take an active part in the life of their parish, in the life of their community and in society.

 Get involved in the Award in Kildare and Leighlin